Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Explicit price

-Furthermore, the diffusion coefficient is $\beta(t,x) = \lambda_t x$, meaning we take $\mu = 1$ in \Cref{thm:expprice}.
-Substituting these expressions in the formula from \Cref{thm:expprice} gives the result. \end{proof} \begin{remark} Currently the second-order approximations $\text{Put}^{(2)}_{\text{G}}$ and $\text{Put}^{(2)}_{\text{Verhulst}}$ are expressed in terms of iterated integral operators and partial derivatives of $P_{\text{BS}}$.
-When parameters are assumed to be piecewise-constant, then the iterated integral operators can be expressed in a closed-form manner, which we prove in \Cref{sec:fastcal3}. \end{remark}
+\begin{remark} The second-order approximation $\text{Put}^{(2)}_{\text{G}}$ from \Cref{thm:expprice} is expressed in terms of iterated integral operators from \Cref{defn:integraloperator} and partial derivatives of $P_{\text{BS}}$. \Cref{sec:fastcal3} shows how to express these iterated integral operators in a closed-form manner when parameters are assumed to be piecewise-constant. \end{remark}